HEaslea/SDE_Notes/GENERAL/CMake Compiling And More.md

 #### Configuring the Header Files
-Remember that passing everything in using `-D` is quite tedious, and can be fucked over by the sheer number of defines.
+Remember that passing everything in using `-D` is quite tedious, and can be screwed over by the sheer number of defines.
 ```
 // config.h.in
 #ifndef CONFIG_H